 Successful applicants have come from a diverse range of backgrounds, so even if you are not from the health sciences, we encourage your application.

 Application deadlines and processes

-All applications must be received at the Department of Communication Disorders no later than October 1st.
+All applications must be received at the School of Psychology, Speech & Hearing no later than October 1st.